 Dipsogenic diabetes insipidus relates to disturbances in the hypothalamic control of thirst.

-Gestational diabetes insipidus results from excess maternal production of prostaglandins or it is due to placental synthesis of an enzyme called vasopressinase (leucyl cystinyl aminopeptidase) that results in degradation of vasopressin.
+Gestational diabetes insipidus results from excess maternal production of prostaglandins or it is due to placental synthesis of an enzyme called vasopressinase (leucyl and cystinyl aminopeptidase; encoded by the LNPEP gene) that results in degradation of vasopressin.

 Brittle diabetes is a sub-type of type 1 diabetes that is very difficult to control.
 It is characterized by unexplained oscillations between hyperglycemia, hypoglycemia and acidosis.